Robertson Davies: 1980s and 1990s

-When Davies retired from his position at the university, his seventh novel, a satire of academic life, The Rebel Angels (1981), was published, followed by What's Bred in the Bone (1985) which was short-listed for the Booker Prize for fiction in 1986.
+When Davies retired from his position at the university, his seventh novel, a satire of academic life, The Rebel Angels (1981), was published.
+The novel was followed by What's Bred in the Bone (1985) which was short-listed for the Booker Prize for fiction in 1986.
 The Lyre of Orpheus (1988) follows these two books in what became known as The Cornish Trilogy.

-During his retirement from academe he continued to write novels which further established him as a major figure in the literary world: Murther and Walking Spirits (1991) and The Cunning Man (1994).
+During his retirement from academics, Davies continued to write novels which further established him as a major figure in the literary world: Murther and Walking Spirits (1991) and The Cunning Man (1994).
 A third novel in what would have been a further trilogy – the Toronto Trilogy – was in progress at the time of Davies's death.
 He also realized a long-held dream when he penned the libretto to Randolph Peters' opera: The Golden Ass, based on The Metamorphoses of Lucius Apuleius, just like that written by one of the characters in Davies's 1958 A Mixture of Frailties.
 The opera was performed by the Canadian Opera Company at the Hummingbird Centre in Toronto, in April 1999, several years after Davies's death.

 In its obituary, The Times wrote: "Davies encompassed all the great elements of life ...
 His novels combined deep seriousness and psychological inquiry with fantasy and exuberant mirth."
-He remained close friends with John Kenneth Galbraith, attending Galbraith's eighty-fifth birthday party in Boston in 1993, and became so close a friend and colleague of the American novelist John Irving that Irving gave one of the scripture readings at Davies's funeral in the chapel of Trinity College, Toronto.
+He remained close friends with John Kenneth Galbraith, attending Galbraith's eighty-fifth birthday party in Boston in 1993; the author became so close a friend and colleague of the American novelist John Irving that Irving gave one of the scripture readings at Davies's funeral in the chapel of Trinity College, Toronto.
 He also wrote in support of Salman Rushdie when the latter was threatened by a fatwā from Ayatollah Ruhollah Khomeini of Iran in reaction to supposed anti-Islam expression in his novel The Satanic Verses.

 Personal life

-Davies was married to Brenda Ethel Davies (1917–2013) in 1940 and survived by four grandchildren and three great-grandchildren from his three daughters Miranda Davies, Rosamond Bailey and author Jennifer Surridge.
+Davies was married to Brenda Ethel Davies (1917–2013) in 1940.
+He is survived by four grandchildren and three great-grandchildren from his three daughters Miranda Davies, Rosamond Bailey and author Jennifer Surridge.

 Davies never learned to drive.
 His wife Brenda routinely drove him to events and other excursions.